kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *management blame their mistakes on others*

 ### LACK OF ACCOUNTABILITY
-> Organization's culture does not emphasize accountability.
-Leaders have little accountability for actions and employees are not held responsible for their performance.
-One common manifestation of this problem is tolerance for underperforming employees.
-Instead of dealing with poor performers, managers may cover for them by pushing their work to good performers.
+> Organization’s culture does not emphasize accountability.
+Leaders have little accountability for actions and employees are not held responsible for their own performance.
+Underperforming employees are tolerated and managers may cover for them by pushing their work onto good performers.

 __Exemplary statements reported by employees:__